 Questions can be single or multiple answer.

-- Single answer questions can appear with radio buttons or drop-down menus for applicants to select.
+- Single answer questions can appear with radio buttons or drop-downs for applicants to select.
 Applicants can choose only one response.

 - Multiple answer questions appear with checkboxes for applicants to select.
 Applicants can choose one or more responses.